Integralist/Stark/README.md

 The components encapsulate their own logic for handling viewport dimensions.

+## Grid System

+We utilise the same grid system as suggested by the [BBC GEL guidelines](http://www.bbc.co.uk/gel).
+Feel free to discard it and use your own grid if you so choose, but we've included it for any one who might find it useful.

+## Browser support

+The only thing we're using which will be a concern to some of you is the `box-sizing` property.
+Which means IE8+ is all good.
+If you're still supporting IE7... well, I'm sorry.

 ## Extra output in our CSS?

 In our simplified example it would look like there is a lot of code being generated, but this is because our examples aren't great.